ethanlewis938/MyCV/README.md

 1. **Run the program**:

    - On Windows:
-     ```sh
-     python inventory.py
-     ```
-   - On Mac:
-     ```sh
-     python3 inventory.py
-     ```
+      - Right click on the index file and open with any browser.

 **2. Interact with the program**

 After cloning the repository and navigating to the project directory, you can use the website to learn more about my professional background.
-Follow these steps to explore the site:
+Follow these steps:

 1. **Open the Website**: Launch the `index.html` file in your preferred web browser.